Shishircipher/mergeTimeRanges/README.md

 Ranges may overlap or touch.
 Some may be separated by small gaps.
-Gaps smaller than a given threshold (in milliseconds) should be treated as continuous and merged.s
+Gaps smaller than a given threshold (in milliseconds) should be treated as continuous and merged.